-How can the judiciary provide justice in a more effective manner and meet new and increasing demands, while adhering to its core values?
+How can the judiciary provide fair and impartial justice in a more effective manner and meet new and increasing demands, while adhering to its core values?

 Issue Description.
-Exemplary and independent judges, high quality staff, conscientious jurors, wellreasoned and researched rulings, and time for deliberation and attention to individual issues are among the hallmarks of federal court litigation.
-Scarce resources, changes in litigation and litigant expectations, and certain changes in law challenge the federal judiciary's effective delivery of justice.
-To address this issue, this plan includes three strategies that focus on improving performance while ensuring that the judiciary functions under conditions that allow for the effective administration of justice:
+Exemplary and independent judges, high quality employees, conscientious jurors, well-reasoned and researched rulings, and time for deliberation and attention to individual issues are among the hallmarks of federal court litigation.
+Equal justice requires fairness and impartiality in the delivery of justice and a commitment to non-discrimination, regardless of race, color, sex, gender, gender identity, pregnancy, sexual orientation, religion, national origin, age, or disability.
+Scarce resources, changes in litigation and litigant expectations, and certain changes in the law, challenge the federal judiciary's effective and prompt delivery of justice.
+This plan includes three strategies that focus on improving performance while ensuring that the judiciary functions under conditions that allow for the fair, impartial, and effective administration of justice:

-Pursue improvements in the delivery of justice on a nationwide basis.
+Pursue improvements in the delivery of fair and impartial justice on a nationwide basis.
 (Strategy 1.1)